z3tssu/Z3TSSU-COMPLETE/CYBERSECURITY/CTF-BOX/TryHackMe/Alfred.md

 lets find the user.txt file now

-use the following to quickly find a text file using powershell query
+Use the following to quickly find a text file using powershell query
 ```shell
 Get-ChildItem -Path C:\ -Filter "user.txt" -Recurse -ErrorAction SilentlyContinue
 ```